Skip to main content

 Asia-Pacific

-2. India's UPI system processed 172 billion QR-based transactions in the fiscal year 2024-2025, with total transaction value exceeding $2 trillion.
+2. India's UPI system processed 172 billion QR-based transactions in the fiscal year 2024-2025, with total transaction value exceeding $2.4 trillion.
 India now processes more real-time digital payments than any other country.
 (Source: NPCI Annual Data)

 4. Southeast Asian markets (Thailand, Vietnam, Indonesia, Philippines) saw QR code payment adoption grow 40-60% year-over-year in 2023-2024, driven by government-backed interoperable QR payment standards.
+Thailand's PromptPay and Indonesia's QRIS are among the most successful government-led QR payment initiatives globally.

 Europe